-Modikwa Platinum Mine TSF public disclosure report
+Modikwa Platinum Mine

-Modikwa Platinum Mine public disclosure on the Modikwa TSF
+Public disclosure on the Modikwa TSF

-To assess implementation of the GISTM requirements, we have used the ICMM Conformance Protocols for the GISTM.
+To assess implementation of GISTM requirements, we have used the ICMM conformance protocols for GISTM.
 This maps the GISTM's 77 requirements using 219 clear and concise assessment criteria.
-The GISTM Conformance results are reported against the 77 GISTM requirements.
+The GISTM conformance results are reported against the 77 GISTM requirements.

-Modikwa began implementing the GISTM in August 2020.
-The first step was to conduct a gap analysis between current TSF standards and the GISTM.
+Modikwa began implementing GISTM in August 2020.
+The first step was to conduct a gap analysis between current TSF standards and GISTM.
 This was followed by a detailed plan to address the social, environmental and technical gaps identified.

-Some challenges were faced during the implementation of detailed plans to conform with the GISTM.
-These included the lack of availability of technical skilled personnel to improve and support the existing Modikwa TSF management team, and availability of competent reputable laboratories with the capacity to manage highly sensitive materials.
+Some challenges were faced while implementing detailed plans to conform with the GISTM.
+These included the lack of availability of technical skilled personnel to improve and support the existing Modikwa TSF management team, and availability of competent, reputable laboratories with the capacity to manage highly sensitive materials.
 There were also initial concerns on the ability to meaningfully engage with downstream communities without causing undue panic.

-Modikwa conducted its selfassessment in December 2022, followed by a third-party review conducted by Jones & Wagener in July 2023.
+Following the third-party review conducted by Jones & Wagener in July 2023, Modikwa conducted its first annual self-assessment in June 2024.

-Despite these challenges, Modikwa is pleased to report the following GISTM conformance third-party validation results as assessed by Jones & Wagener.
+Despite the noted challenges, Modikwa is pleased to report the following June 2024 GISTM conformance self-assessment results.

-Of the seventy-seven (77) GISTM requirements, sixty-five (65) of the GISTM requirements "meet" conformance and four (4) of the GISTM requirements "partially meet".
+Of the 77 GISTM requirements, 67 "meet" conformance and two "partially meet".
 There are no requirements classified as "does not meet".
-Eight (8) of the requirements are not applicable to this asset.

-The areas that are in partial conformance are related to "Topic 3 - Design, construction, operation and monitoring of the tailings facility" and "Topic 4 - Management and governance" and are expected to be in conformance by end of March 2024 and end of October 2024, respectively.
+Eight requirements are not applicable to this asset.
+The areas in partial conformance relate to "topic 3 - design, construction, operation and monitoring of the tailings facility" and "topic 4 management and governance".
+These topics are being addressed in accordance with the updated plan.